NavInst/navinst.github.io/platform.md

     </div>
 </div>

-**Importante notes:**
+**Important Notes:**
-- The linear accelerations of the IMU inside the Livox HAP LiDAR are scaled by G. Therefore, one should reverse the scaling by multiplying the measurements by 9.8.
+- The linear accelerations of the IMU inside the Livox HAP LiDAR are scaled by the gravitational constant (G).
+To reverse this scaling, multiply the measurements by 9.8.
-- The reference system of the indoor trajectories was recorded with the EPSON EP320G IMU installed inside the PwrPak7-E1 instead of the KVH1750 IMU.
+- The reference system for the indoor trajectories was recorded using the EPSON EP320G IMU installed inside the PwrPak7-E1, rather than the KVH1750 IMU.
+As a result, the */novatel/imu* message for these trajectories includes readings from the EPSON EP320G IMU.